moguriangel/moguParse-vue/README.md

 ## Warnings

-- Always set `name`for a .vue file otherwise HTML will not displayed
+- Always set `name`for a .vue file otherwise the .html for that component, will not displayed
 - Give always an unique `name` for components
 -